Sanjeeev-K/Planning_Algorithms/README.md

 # Planning_Algorithms
-This repository demonstrated finding a path between a defined start and goal location in a grid environment Algorithms covered : BFS, DFS, A*, weighted A*, Greedy
+This repository shows different methods of finding a path between a defined start and goal location in a grid environment.

+Algorithms covered : BFS, DFS, A*, weighted A*, Greedy